cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 In Atmos, Remote State is implemented by using these modules:

-- [terraform-provider-utils](https://github.com/cloudposse/terraform-provider-utils) - The Cloud Posse Terraform Provider for various utilities (e.g.
+- [terraform-provider-utils](https://github.com/cloudposse/terraform-provider-utils) - The Cloud Posse Terraform Provider for various utilities, including stack configuration management
-  deep merging, stack configuration management)

 - [remote-state](https://github.com/cloudposse/terraform-yaml-stack-config/tree/main/modules/remote-state) - Terraform module that loads and processes
   stack configurations from YAML sources and returns remote state outputs for Terraform components